-- Each patient should have an individual health record containing all the health information held by the practice about that patient.
-Each person who requests it must have a separate billing record from other members of their family or from estranged relatives or partners. - An osteopathic clinical record must be made at the time of the consultation, as soon thereafter as practicable, or as soon as information (such as results) becomes available, and must be an accurate, complete reflection of the consultation.
-If the date the record is made is different to the date of the consultation, the date the record is made must be recorded and the time and date of the consultation noted. - Entries on a clinical record should be made in chronological order. - Osteopathic clinical records must be legible and understandable, and of such quality that another osteopath or any member of another healthcare profession could read and understand the terminology and abbreviations used.
-To ensure that other practitioners can understand the terminology and abbreviations in the record, standard Australian osteopathic and clinical abbreviations should be used.
-From the information provided, other practitioners should be equipped to manage the care of the patient.
+- a.
+Clinical records can be kept in either paper or electronic format.
+Any electronic format should be the equivalent of any paper format and should be able to be printed. - b.
+Each patient should have an individual health record containing all the health information (radiographs excepted) held about them. - c.
+A chiropractic clinical record should be made at the time of the consultation or as soon thereafter as practicable or as soon as information (such as test results) becomes available.
+It must be an accurate and contemporary reflection of all consultations or interactions.
+If the date the record is made is different to the date of the consultation, the date the record is made and the time and date of the consultation must be noted. - d.
+Entries on a clinical record must be made in chronological order. - e.
+Chiropractic clinical records must be legible and understandable and of such a quality that another chiropractor could read and reasonably understand the terminology and abbreviations used and, from the information provided, be equipped to manage the care of the patient.
+The Australian Dictionary of Clinical Abbreviations, Acronyms and Symbols1 is a useful resource for practitioners regarding abbreviations.
+It may be helpful for individual practitioners to maintain a readily accessible glossary of common abbreviations that they use to assist subsequent practitioners. - f.
+If documents are scanned to the record, such as external reports, the scanning needs to be undertaken in a way that retained the legibility of the original document. - g.
+Chiropractic clinical records must be able to be retrieved promptly when required. - h.
+Chiropractic clinical records must be stored securely and safeguarded against loss or damage, including a process for secure transmission and a backup of electronic records.

-1. The following may be useful resources: Australian Dictionary of Clinical Abbreviations, Acronyms and Symbols, ISBN 978-1-876443-15-3, published by the Health Information Management Association of Australia Limited; and Fryer G, 'Abbreviations for use in osteopathic case notes', Journal of Osteopathic Medicine, 2001;4(1):21-24 http://vuir.vu.edu.au/493/1/Abbreviations 2001.pdf.
+1 Australian Dictionary of Clinical Abbreviations, Acronyms and Symbols.
+ISBN 978-1-876443-15-3.
+Published by the Health Information Management Association of Australia Limited.

-- If documents are scanned to the record, for example external reports, the scanning should reproduce the legibility of the original document.
-If this is not possible, the original documents must be retained. - Osteopathic clinical records must be able to be retrieved promptly when required. - Osteopathic clinical records must be stored securely and safeguarded against loss or damage.
-This includes secure transmission and back-up of electronic records. - All comments in the clinical record should be respectful of the patient and be couched in objective, unemotional language. - Osteopaths should be familiar with the requirements in the Board's Code of Conduct for registered health practitioners, Section 3.16: Closing a practice.
-The Code requires the transfer or appropriate management of all patient records in accordance with the legislation governing health records in the state or territory in which the person is treated. - Corrections can be made to a clinical record at the time of entry.
-All corrections must be signed by the practitioner and the original entry should still be visible or digitally traceable. - A treating osteopath must not delegate responsibility for the accuracy of information in the osteopathic clinical record to another person. - A treating osteopath must recognise and facilitate a patient's right to access information contained in their clinical records.
-If a patient disputes the recorded information, it should be removed, unless the practitioner disagrees.
-In the latter situation, the record should be maintained, with a note stating the patient's beliefs about the accuracy of the record. - The transfer of health information must be done promptly and securely when requested by the patient, and the location of records advised to patients upon request. - Two useful resources for practitioners regarding the management of health records are: - Royal Australian College of General Practitioners, Handbook for the Management of Health Information in Private Medical Practice (www.racgp.org.au/privacy/handbook) - HB 174-2003 Information Security Management Implementation Guide for the Health Sector available online from SAI GLOBAL.
+- i.
+All comments in the clinical record should be clinically relevant, respectful of the patient and be couched in appropriate clinical, objective language. - j.
+Chiropractors should be familiar with, and adhere to the requirements in the Board's Code of Conduct for Chiropractors that relate to record keeping. - k.
+Corrections can be made to a clinical record either at or after the time of original entry.
+The correction must be initialled, dated and tracked by the practitioner and the original entry must still be visible or digitally traceable. - A treating chiropractor must not delegate responsibility for the accuracy of information in the chiropractic clinical record to another person. - m.
+A treating chiropractor must recognise and facilitate a patient's right to access information contained in their clinical records.
+If a patient disputes the information then it should be removed, unless the practitioner disagrees.
+In the latter situation, the record should be maintained with a note stating the patient's beliefs about the accuracy of the record. - n.
+The transfer of health information must be done promptly and securely when formally requested by the patient (preferably in writing), and patients advised of the location of records upon request.
+Practitioners should keep a record of any such requests.

-3. Information to be recorded
+3. Information to be recorded at an initial or new presentation

-The following information forms part of the clinical record and is to be recorded and maintained, where relevant:
+The following information forms part of the clinical record and is to be recorded, at the initial presentation about that consultation: